ExactTargetDev/kafka-net/README.md

 # .NET Kafka Client

-This is a .NET implementation of a client for Kafka using C#.
+This is a .NET implementation of a client for Kafka using C# for Kafka 0.8.
 It provides for an implementation that covers most basic functionalities to include a simple Producer and Consumer.

 ## Producer